HausReport/ClubRaiders/craid/dashbd/text/aboutClub.md

 new systems, and ultimately beat them back to their home systems.

-*Club Raiders* was built to help single Commanders, small groups, large groups, and alliances of squadrons identify, engage, and eradicate Club factions operating near you.
+*Club Raiders* was built to help single Commanders, small groups, large groups, and alliances of squadrons identify, engage, and eradicate Club factions operating nearby.
 Tell us where you are and what you want to do, we'll supply places it can actively work against Club interests.

 ### Where

 Club factions span the galaxy from Sirius Corporation in Sothis, 352 light years west of Sol to Gallant Investment Brokers in Exphiay, 283 light years to the east.
+Most of their activity is localized to seven spherical regions around Merope, "The Rectangle", The California Nebula, Sirius, Xi Shan, Abroin, and HIP 51652.

 ### When